RoyMidence/lab04/README.md

 ```
 System.out.println("# " + "price" + " cents.");
 ```
+# price cents

 ## What would be printed here?
 ```
 System.out.println("# price cents.");
 ```
+# price cents.

 ## Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.
+yeah if you took the quotations off around the first version it would give you the price of the specific ticket machine its from.

 ## Add a `showPrice` method to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a void return type and take no parameters.
 The body of the method should print (here `xyz` should be replaced by the value held in the `price` field when the method is called):
 ```